hadmacker/GocTenderNotices/README.md

     * Flags (Dictionary<string, string>)
     * visibleDate
       * Treated as Created Date, though is really date publication was identified through feeds.
-    * amendedDate
-      * All updates modify this record with the date in feed.
     * updatedDate
       * All updates modify this record with the current environment datetime.
       * upatedDate always updated on any action.